Irrigation

 4. What are the 4 types of irrigation trained by Grekkon Limited to smallholder farmers in Africa?

 1. Drip irrigation; an irrigation system where water drips to the soil next to the crop’s roots at a low rate.
 The system has small tubes fitted with emitters or drippers from which water flows.
 Farmers who want to conserve water adopt this irrigation method.
-It is the most expensive to install, and the easiest to run
+It is the most expensive to install, most water efficient, and the easiest to run

 2. Overhead irrigation; this one waters from above so that droplets fall on the crop from the top.
-Sprinklers or the center pivot system are examples.
+Sprinklers or the center pivot system are examples

 3. Rain hose irrigation; pioneered first in Kenya by Grekkon Limited, this system waters from the base t push out water vertically and laterally under high pressure